 Steadyhand has some good advice for those of us who love to read what the Central Banks (i.e. Bank of Canada) are saying about the economy, Stop pushing the button.
 Your central banker can't help.
 I plead guilty on this one.
 Miranda Marquit is over at Financial Highway trying to help out new investors with Investing 101: Start Small and Be Consistent, consistency is always important in most things (but don't let it turn into zealotry).

 How easy is it to have your identity stolen?
 Michael James points out that it is pretty darn simple in his expose Identity Theft for $6668.49!
-Interesting that Rogers tried to recuperate their loss by billing someone after they seem to have known this was a compromised account?
+Rogers tried to recuperate their loss by billing someone.
+It is interesting since they seemed to have known this was a compromised account.
 Funny how that works.
-Canadian Financial DIY is looking at new technologies with BMO’s SmartFolio Robo Investing Service Offers Convenience but Needs Improvement, glad to hear it is usable at least.
+Canadian Financial DIY is looking at new technologies with BMO's SmartFolio Robo Investing Service Offers Convenience but Needs Improvement, glad to hear it is usable at least.

 Mostly Money Video Podcast